sentiweb/gearworkers/readme.md

 Simple gearman worker to handle simple case tasks like:

 - Run a command in a external program (using shellexecutor)
-- Run an http request as a task (task payload )
+- Run an http request as a task (task payload)

+Several workers can be defined in the same instance of the program (to adjust to the expected workload).

 # Configuration